Jamaat al Muslimeen

-The Jammat-al-Muslimeen (جماعة المسلمين, also transliterated as Jamaat-ul Muslimeen or Jama'at al-Muslimeen, "School of Muslims", "Group of Muslims", "The Muslim Group", "The Muslim Assembly", "The Muslim Society", "The Muslim Community") is an Islamist fundamentalist group in Trinidad and Tobago.
+The Jammat-al-Muslimeen (جماعة المسلمين; also transliterated as Jamaat-ul Muslimeen or Jama'at al-Muslimeen: "School of Muslims", "The Muslim Assembly", "The Muslim Society", "The Muslim Community") is an Islamist fundamentalist group in Trinidad and Tobago.

-The organisation is responsible for the Jamaat al Muslimeen coup attempt of July 1990, in which its leader, Imam Yasin Abu Bakr, led members of the Jamaat in an attempted coup d'état against the unpopular Government of Trinidad and Tobago.
+The organisation was responsible for the Jamaat al Muslimeen coup attempt of July 1990, in which its leader, Imam Yasin Abu Bakr, led members of the Jamaat in an attempted coup d'état against the unpopular Government of Trinidad and Tobago.
 Over a six-day period, members of the government, including then-Prime Minister A.N.R.
 Robinson, were held hostage at gunpoint, while the group occupied a television station and parliament, and chaos and looting broke out in the streets of the capital, Port of Spain.

 Origins

 The movement had its social origins in a widespread presence of black racism and supremacy, the division of community on the basis of race, the illicit drug trade and ideology of extremist jihad.
 The next step was a development of a militant Islamic discourse which insisted that liberation for especially Afro-Trinidadians and Tobagonians was only found within the ambit of Islam.
 As a result, a group called Jamaat al Muslimeen (JAM) was founded.
 With regards to the Trinidadian Muslim communities, it found support among Afro-Trinidadian Muslims, rather than the older group of Indian Muslims who have traditionally been "well-integrated moderates".
 The movement initially found inspiration in the Nation of Islam's vision of black consciousness, but increasingly moved towards salafism.

 On the international stage, JAM received training and support from the Libyan leader Muammar Gaddafi through the latter's World Islamic Call Society.